* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 Construction crews need tools that track time beyond payroll, assigning jobs to different cost centers to ensure accurate tracking.
 That way, clients know how much each part of a project is costing, and they can be confident you’re on budget.

 Time tracking should also provide you with payroll-ready data, so you’re not wasting time digging through sheets to pay your employees.
 Ideally, they should integrate with third-party payroll providers, such as QuickBooks or Gusto.
-Or, at the very least, export a clean CSV, so you’re not stuck copying things over.
+Or, at the very least, they should export a clean CSV, so you’re not stuck copying things over.

 Tools that offer job costing with payroll-ready data: